-Audience Response, Interaction, Engagement and Participation
+Audience Response, Interaction, Participation & Engagement

-Audience response: The art of audience response when performing your song involves knowing what will work for you to get your audience to engage with you.
+The art of audience response when performing your song involves knowing what will work for you to get your audience to engage with you.

-As a singer it can be difficult to make audience response work for you when singing as the audience will never be the same twice.
+As a singer, it can be difficult to make audience response work for you when singing as the audience will never be the same twice.
 Some crowds will be raring to go with audience interaction, whereas others will simply look at you blankly.
 So it’s essentially a judgement call based on a number of factors including;

 •Whether it’s an audience you are familiar with?

-•Are the audience lively and responsive to previous acts on stage?
+•Is the audience lively and responsive to previous acts on stage?

-HOT TIP!
 If it’s not yes to the above is it worth the risk?
 Especially at a showcase where there may be a number of acts!

 When you’re practising your song, it’s best to decide then which point in your performance is best for any audience engagement.
 You want the audience response to add value to your song and performance so it’s best to know what’s appropriate to your performance and to be aware of the reaction you’re likely to receive.

-Audition participation songs.
+Audition participation songs

 There are many songs that are regularly used for audience participation.
 Often they are classics, the songs everyone knows.
 From Come On Eileen by Dexys Midnight Runners to Sweet Caroline by Neil Diamond.
 These songs often create audience interaction because they’re known by enough people that the audience is likely to be able to sing along!

-HOT TIP!
 It’s important to remember is that if it doesn’t work the first time, don’t try and push it again as you’ve probably just got an audience that doesn’t want to join in with audience interaction.

 Sometimes having the right timing will be enough to encourage audience participation.
 If it looks like the audience is enjoying your performance, then that’s the best time to try some audience response as they’re in the palm of your hands, so why not play on it.
 If the crowd isn’t with you, there’s little point trying to engage with them too much.